-During this time, CAEATFA staff has continued to research program design features and financial structures for the small business loan, lease, and multifamily pilots.
-The regulatory process will begin, once CAEATFA staff is able to adequately incorporate the on-bill repayment features as described above.
+During this time, CAEATFA staff has continued to research program design features and financial structures for the small business loan, lease, energy service agreements and commercial projects; financing structures best suited for multifamily projects; and the incorporation of EFLIC under the REEL Program.
+CAEATFA's regulatory process to develop these programs will begin once CAEATFA staff is able to adequately incorporate the on-bill repayment features as described above.
+CAEATFA anticipates holding workshop for the EFLIC and Commercial pilots over the summer of 2016, followed by workshops for the multifamily pilots